-This is a complete blog and video guide to FREE camping on BLM land near Zion National Park in Utah.
-There are free camping opportunities to the east and to the west of the Park – this guide focus on the west side of the Park.
+This is a complete guide to FREE camping on BLM land near Zion National Park in Utah.
+There are free camping opportunities to the east and the west of the Park – this guide focuses on the west side of the Park.

 To camp to the East, please read my Guide – Camping FREE on BLM land East of Zion.